-This weekend was also the championship race for the 944 Cup East se-
+This weekend was also the championship race for the 944 Cup East series, so there was a lot of racing going on and a lot of trophies involved.

 Stephen Krupnick, another Grand Prix region friend and fabulous photographer (check out his website at TravelsWithStephen.com), flew out with me to shoot the event.
 Stephen is constantly traveling.
 In the last several months, that I recall, he's flown to Cartegena, Vermont, Scotland and Texas.
 He's been to every continent, and most twice.
 Mt Everest, Napal, etc. I love his photos of the shut down auto plants in Detroit.